aries1980/cv/janos_feher_cv.md

     ### Impact
     * Founded a distributed web development company and managed based on Agile and XP principles.
     * Opened and managed accounts in wide range of sectors including Retail, Logistics and Government.
-    * Recognized the shortage of open-source solutions in
-    * Estabilished technical ownership of a web-based, desktop application like real-time battlefield visualization application for the Hungarian Defence Force (NATO member).
+    * Established technical ownership of a web-based, desktop application like real-time battlefield visualisation application for the Hungarian Defence Force (NATO member).
 The project was actively operated and developed for 4 years.
     * Designed and led the implementation the backend of a website with complex analytics and video transcoding feature for the Canadian reality-singing competition called Exposure, the joint project of [Yahoo!
 Canada](http://yahoo.ca) and [CBC](http://www.cbc.ca).
     * Delivered websites and interfaces to database assets of French and Belgian governments.
     * Delivered one of the first, desktop-like Drupal application at scale.
 The software is had been running without major architectural change for years.